 Interface systems that hold up under product pressure.

-Brian Brady works across design systems, frontend architecture, Web Components, and AI-assisted development.
-He builds tools that reduce drift, remove guesswork, and make good implementation easier.
+I work across design systems, frontend architecture, Web Components, and AI-assisted development.
+I build tools that reduce drift, remove guesswork, and make good implementation easier.

 Component reality